chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/modal.md

   **Location** — Upper half of the screen, preferably center aligned because in mobile view modal may be lost if placed lower.

-  **Appearance** — A modal will have clear title, precise content and definite action to move on with the main flow.
+  **Appearance** — A modal will have a clear title, precise content and definite action to move on with the main flow.
 When opening an overlay, it’s important that the page behind is slightly darkened.

 ![](/img/modal.png)